Severe thunderstorm watch for sodden Northland

-Northland, like much of the rest of the country, has been left soaked, with flooding and slips caused firstly by Cyclone Gabrielle and then from heavy rain on Friday.
+Northland, like much of the rest of the country, has been left soaked, with flooding and slips caused firstly by Cyclone Gabrielle and then by heavy rain on Friday.

 It said there is a moderate risk of thunderstorms for many parts of the North Island this afternoon and evening.
-These thunderstorms will bring localised heavy rain and hail.
+These thunderstorms could bring localised heavy rain and hail.

 A severe thunderstorm watch means conditions are favourable for severe thunderstorms in and close to the watch area.
 People in these areas should be on the lookout for threatening weather conditions and monitor for possible severe thunderstorm warnings.